aditya-chawla/Machine-Learning/Dimensionality Reduction (PCA, LDA, TCA)/dimensionality reduction methods.md

  * Construct a scatter matrix within each class, and between each class.
  * sum up the three individual scatter matrices into one final matrix.
  ## TCA-
+ * This approach makes it possible to apply clustering algorithms to find decompositions of transformation programs at the method level.